thebrightsideofmathematics/bsom-subtitles/README.md

 ra15_sub_por.srt
 ```

-Moreover, the file for the timestamps is named:
+Moreover, the file for the title and timestamps is named:
 ```
 ra15_tim_por.txt
 ```